WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 resource, especially when accompanied by `X-Content-Type-Options: nosniff`, plugins will sometimes search for executable content buried inside a resource and execute it in the context of the origin that served the resource, leading to XSS vulnerabilities.
-One bad plugin in this regard is the Adobe PDF reader, which looks for `%PDF` anywhere in the first 1kB and executes the code that follows it.
+For example, some PDF reader plugins look for `%PDF` anywhere in the first 1kB and execute the code that follows it.

 The `application/signed-exchange` format ({{application-signed-exchange}}) includes a URL and request and response headers early in the format, which an